-Jaime is Senior Counsel at Sloss Eckhouse Dasti Haynes LawCo LLP.
+Jaime is a Partner at Sloss Eckhouse Dasti Haynes LawCo LLP.
 Jaime's practice is focused on the representation of recording and performing artists, ranging from independent artists to major label artists, music producers and songwriters, as well as film and tv composers, music publishers and digital media companies.
 Jaime has significant experience negotiating a wide variety of agreements, including recording and music publishing, management, licensing and branding, merchandising, sponsorship, touring, as well as advising clients on music-related copyright and trademark issues.
 Her clients include Grammy-nominated artists, up-and-coming artists and bands, songwriters, composers, music producers and mixers, music publishers and managers.
 Prior to joining the firm, Jaime was an associate in the entertainment department at Dreier LLP.
 She is a graduate of the University of Pennsylvania (BA, 2001,cum laude) and Brooklyn Law School (JD, 2005).
 She is a member of the entertainment division of the New York State Bar Association, as well as the nationwide organization Women In Music.

 Jason's practice focuses primarily on film and television production.
 Prior to joining Sloss Eckhouse Dasti Haynes LawCo, Jason was an associate in the litigation department at Orrick, Herrington & Sutcliffe LLP.
 Jason is a graduate of Tulane University (BA, 2013, summa cum laude) and Duke University School of Law (JD, 2016), where he served as Note Editor of the Duke Journal of Gender Law & Policy, Executive Editor of the Duke Environmental Law and Policy Forum, and was a member of the Sports and Entertainment Law Society.